emilk/cargo-caps/README.md

 Perhaps only a single function in a crate uses the file system, and you aren't calling that.
 The crate will still be labeles as using the `fs` capability.

-`cargo-deny` is not perfect, but it is better than the status quo.
+`cargo-deny` is not perfect, but it can still be a useful layer of defence.

 ## Details